Renaissance Lute based on Hans Frei (Vienna KHM C34)

 This instrument has now been converted to a single strung 10crs with higher tension strings as seen below:

 The new holes are in between the old, some old holes re-used and not filled in so it can be changed back to a standard double strung 10crs.
-A recording of this instrument with it's new strings will be made, so watch this space!
+A recording of this instrument with it's new strings can be seen below:

 10 crs lute based on Venere (Vienna KHM C36)